Backlog (from Nulab) is a project management tool for prioritising and tracking work.

 Backlog Online: the Mobile App

-Backlog is a project management software that would easily suit developers, IT teams, software and digital teams, Agile environments and teams that manage project work alongside BAU bug fixes for internal or external clients.
+Backlog is a project management software that would easily suit developers, IT teams, software and digital teams,

 If you work in a different setting, you would still be able to get great value out of the software, and the company website has case studies from a number of industries including retail, logistics, financial services and others, so it definitely translates to other industries.